-As of March 31, 2017, we had cash on hand of \$36.0 million.
-We currently estimate that we will use the net proceeds from this offering, together with our existing cash on hand, as follows:
+As of March 31, 2017, we had cash on hand of \$36.0 million and \$10.0 million of available borrowings under our 2014 Debt Facility.
+We currently estimate that we will use the net proceeds from this offering as follows:

-- approximately \$ million to fund clinical development of our KPI-121 product candidates, including preparation of NDA submissions for KPI-121 1.0% for the treatment of post-operative inflammation and pain following ocular surgery and for KPI-121 0.25% for the temporary relief of the signs and symptoms of dry eye disease; - approximately \$ million to prepare for commercialization of KPI-121 1.0% and KPI-121 0.25%, including establishment of a focused, specialty sales force; - approximately \$ million to support the manufacture of a commercial supply of KPI-121; - approximately \$ million to fund other early stage pipeline development programs; and - the remainder for working capital and other general corporate purposes, including scheduled payments on existing indebtedness and funding the costs of operating as a public company.
+- approximately \$25.0 million to fund clinical development of our KPI-121 product candidates, including preparation of NDA submissions for KPI-121 1.0% for the treatment of post-operative inflammation and pain following ocular surgery and for KPI-121 0.25% for the temporary relief of the signs and symptoms of dry eye disease; - approximately \$30.0 million to prepare for commercialization of KPI-121 1.0% and KPI-121 0.25%; - approximately \$20.0 million to support the manufacture of a commercial supply of KPI-121 product candidates; - approximately \$0.5 million to fund early stage pipeline development programs; and - the remainder for working capital and other general corporate purposes, including scheduled payments on existing indebtedness and funding the costs of operating as a public company.